NativeScript/docs-v7/ApiReference/ui/frame/AndroidFrame.md

 ##### Properties
  - **rootViewGroup** - _Object_.
-  Gets the native android.view.ViewGroup instance that represents the root layout part of the Frame.
+  Gets the native [android ViewGroup](http://developer.android.com/reference/android/view/ViewGroup.html) instance that represents the root layout part of the Frame.
  - **activity** - _Object_.
-  Gets the native android.app.Activity instance associated with this Frame.
+  Gets the native [android Activity](http://developer.android.com/reference/android/app/Activity.html) instance associated with this Frame.
 In case of nested Frame objects, this property points to the activity of the root Frame.
  - **currentActivity** - _Object_.
   Gets the current (foreground) activity for the application.
 This property will recursively traverse all existing Frame objects and check for own Activity property.
  - **actionBar** - _Object_.